msokolov93/Lambda-Budget-Compliance/README.md

 Add 3 lambda functions, add roles that allow access to EC2, S3.

-Run stepFunctions with line of getListOfWorkingInstances - UpdateBudgetUsage - StopInstancesById
+Run stepFunctions on a timer with line of getListOfWorkingInstances - UpdateBudgetUsage - StopInstancesById

 Example of required budget file is below: